 Additional evidence for the specificity was provided by injection of PIG41 (turquoise curves) or mannose (yellow curves) immediately following detachment of the plasma membranes (Fig. 3, periods C), as well as by use of “blank” chips lacking α-toxin (red curves), since each procedure completely prevented phase shift increase.
-Furthermore, injection of the detergent BATC (black and pink curves), which is known to preferentially solubilize GPI-AP vs. transmembrane proteins from eukaryotic plasma membranes (48), after detachment of the plasma membranes reduced the annexin-V-induced phase shift increases in concentration-dependent fashion (periods C), but left unaltered those induced by anti-CD73 antibodies (periods D).
+Furthermore, injection of the detergent BATC (black and pink curves), which is known to preferentially solubilize GPI-AP vs. transmembrane proteins from eukaryotic plasma membranes (51), after detachment of the plasma membranes reduced the annexin-V-induced phase shift increases in concentration-dependent fashion (periods C), but left unaltered those induced by anti-CD73 antibodies (periods D).
 This suggests the exchange of phospholipids for BATC in the complexes with GPI-AP.
 Loss of phospholipids from the complexes was also achieved by bee venom phospholipase PLA2 (green curves), capable of cleaving off fatty acids from membrane-associated (glyco)phospholipids, including GPI.
 This treatment left captured GPI-AP with attached lysophosphatidate moiety only, which were detected by anti-CD73 antibodies, but not by annexin-V. These data are compatible with the release of GPI-AP in complex with phospholipids from plasma membranes in vitro.

-Interestingly, the phase shift increases (Fig. 3, blue curves) and amplitude reductions (data not shown) during annexin-V and anti-CD73 antibody injection (periods D) were considerably more pronounced for plasma membranes from small (A) compared to large adipocytes (B).
+Interestingly, the phase shift increases (Fig. 3, blue curves) and amplitude reductions (data not shown) during annexin-V and anti-CD73 antibody injections (periods D) were considerably more pronounced for plasma membranes from small (A) compared to large adipocytes (B).
+The reduced phase shift and amplitude provoked by plasma membranes from large adipocytes vs. those from small ones is indicative for a lowered number, size or specific mass (protein:lipid ratio) and higher viscosity (lipid:protein ratio), respectively, of complexes released from large vs. small adipocytes.
+So far the underlying molecular mechanism remains a matter of speculation.
+However, it is conceivable that high cholesterol lipid rafts are preferentially expressed at the plasma membranes of small adipocytes compared to those from large adipocytes due to a higher cholesterol:phospholipid ratio at the plasma membrane outer leaflet with the consequence of release of complexes at elevated number, size or spec. mass (see Supplemental Figure S18 for a physiological and molecular explanation for the assumed inverse relationship between adipocyte size (and the blood glucose and insulin levels of the donor organisms as its relevant determinants) and cholesterol content of the plasma membrane outer leaflet).
+Alternatively, the more pronounced membrane curvature of small vs. large adipocytes, possibly in combination with more prominent expression of high cholesterol lipid rafts, may favor the release of complexes from small compared to large adipocytes solely due to weakening of the hydrophobic interactions between membrane phospholipids and between those and GPI anchors.